Kelly Holcomb: Buffalo Bills

 Holcomb went to the Buffalo Bills before the 2005 season.
 He started half of the games in his first season as a Bill while J. P. Losman started the other half.
 Holcomb threw ten touchdowns and eight interceptions with 1,509 passing yards that season.
 In Holcomb's second and final season as a Bill he didn't play a regular season game the whole season.

+Philadelphia Eagles

-He was traded on March 26, 2007, to the Philadelphia Eagles with Takeo Spikes for Darwin Walker and a conditional 2008 draft pick, which the Bills would use to select Stevie Johnson.
-However, Holcomb never played a regular season game as an Eagle and was quickly traded.
+Holcomb was traded on March 26, 2007, to the Philadelphia Eagles with Takeo Spikes for Darwin Walker and a conditional 2008 draft pick, which the Bills would use to select Stevie Johnson.

 Minnesota Vikings

-On August 27, 2007, the Philadelphia Eagles traded Holcomb to the Minnesota Vikings for a sixth round pick in the 2009 NFL draft.
+On August 27, 2007, the Eagles traded Holcomb to the Minnesota Vikings for a sixth round pick in the 2009 NFL draft.
 Holcomb played and started three games that season throwing two touchdowns and an interception with 515 passing yards.
 After the 2007 season, the Vikings went on to release him on February 27, 2008.

-Retirement

 On July 7, 2008, it was announced that Holcomb would retire from the NFL.

-Memorable moments

-A Wild Card game against Pittsburgh in January 2003 saw Holcomb, playing for the Browns, become the third quarterback in playoff history to throw for more than 400 yards.
-He finished the game with 429 yards, a new postseason record for a regulation game.